 - Top up.
 Once you have made six consecutive payments towards your loan and your financial situation hasn’t changed, you can apply to top up your loan.
 You may be eligible for a lower interest rate and a higher borrowing limit subject to approval and funding.

 - Payment Protect.
-When you take out a Harmoney personal loan, you can choose to add an optional repayment waiver.
 Payment Protect comes with either partial or complete cover to waive payments in the event of your death, terminal illness, disability or redundancy.
+(Payment Protect is no longer available for new loans from 1 April 2020).

 - Loan variations.
 If you are experiencing financial hardship, you can contact Harmoney to request a variation of your loan terms.